 15. Linus Pauling Institute: Carnitine. http://lpi.oregonstate.edu/infocenter/othernuts/carnitine/

-Closely following the news that sugary beverages may be responsible for 180,000 deaths per year, the same group of scientists has reported an estimate of the number of deaths due to excess salt consumption.
+Scientists have shown that sugary beverages may be responsible for 180,000 deaths per year, and the same group of scientists has reported an estimate of the number of deaths due to excess salt consumption.

 Using data gathered from the World Health Organization, the average worldwide daily sodium intake was found to be more than double the American Heart Association’s recommended limit of 1500 mg/day.
 Average worldwide sodium intake was 3,950 mg, and American adults came in just under that average at 3,600 mg.
 Most of the world – 119 of the 187 countries studied, or 88% of all adults – consumed more than 3,000 mg sodium a day.
 Out of the 187 countries, only one (Kenya) had an average sodium intake meeting the American Heart Association’s guideline of 1,500 mg a day.
 Excess sodium has clearly become a global issue.